 Who We Are

-The Southern Investigative Reporting Foundation launched in 2012 with the goal of providing in-depth financial investigative reporting for the common good.
+The Southern Investigative Reporting Foundation formed in 2012 with the goal of providing in-depth financial investigative reporting for the common good.

 We believe investigative journalism is a critical independent tool for ensuring government and corporate accountability and uncovering concealed but crucial information.
-With the massive shrinking of media budgets and severe trimming of staffs in recent years, investigative reporting projects have been sharply curtailed or eliminated.
+With a massive decline in the resources available to many news organizations in recent years, investigative reporting projects at established papers and magazines have too often been sharply curtailed or eliminated.

 What We Do